Happy Hanukkah everyone!

 Roll.
 Roll the dough out on a floured counter until it is about 1/2 thick.

 Cut.
-Using a drinking glass to cut the dough into rounds.
+Using a drinking glass, cut the dough into rounds.
 Re-roll the scraps and cut the rest of the rounds.
 These (the rounds from the re-rolled dough) will need to rise a little bit longer than the others.
 Keep the remaining scraps to test the oil.

 Rise again.
 Place the rounds on a well-floured cookie sheet (ideally the kind without edges) so the dough is easier to slide right off into the oil.
 Let rise again until double, at least another hour.
 The rounds will get nice and round.